-Genetic Factors

-The likelihood of an individual suffering from schizophrenia is 50% if their identical twin has the disease (Gottesman, 1991).
+Genetic Factors The likelihood of an individual suffering from schizophrenia is 50% if their identical twin has the disease (Gottesman, 1991).
+Identical Both parents Fraternal One parent Sibling Nephew or nicce Unrelated

-Genetic Factors

-The following shows the prevalence of schizophrenia in identical twins as seen in different countries.
+Genetic Factors The following shows the prevalence of schizophrenia in identical twins as seen in different countries.
+Schizophrenia diagnosed The following shows the prevalence of schizophrenia in identical twins as seen in different countries.